cvakhilesh7/queuectl-Assignment/README.md

 pending	        Waiting for a worker to pick it up

 processing	    Currently running

-completed	Successfully executed
+completed	      executed

 dead	           Permanently failed after retries (moved to DLQ)